frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise3.md

 # 1A: Onshape Fundamentals - Section 1
 ## Exercise 3: More Extrudes

-In this exercise, you'll extrude four rectangles by two inches symmetrically — and turn them into tubes.
+In this exercise, you'll extrude four rectangles by 50mm symmetrically — and turn them into tubes.
 Use just one extrude feature.
 What happens?

 <figure>